 SeaWorld has been forced to defend itself against the dramatic, often false and misleading information presented in this film.
 The company refutes the inaccuracies and other misinformation on this website The Truth About Blackfish.
-Please click here to visit the site and read more about this topic, including a pointed analysis of the film with documentation provided that supports SeaWorld's stand.
+Visit the site to read more about this topic, including a pointed analysis of the film with documentation provided that supports SeaWorld's stand.

 In addition to the information directly from SeaWorld, there are other, third-party, sources who have analyzed the film's approach and content.
-You may also be interested in reading what Cinemaspin wrote here.
-An independent videographer presents his detailed analysis here.
-SeaWorld also shares links to opinions from a variety of other sources here.
+You may also be interested in reading what Cinemaspin wrote.
+An independent videographer presents his detailed analysis.
+SeaWorld also shares links to opinions from a variety of other sources.